containers/podman/docs/source/markdown/podman-unshare.1.md

 Print usage statement

-#### **--rootless-cni**
+#### **--rootless-netns**

-Join the rootless network namespace used for CNI networking.
-It can be used to connect to a rootless container via IP address (CNI networking).
+Join the rootless network namespace used for CNI and netavark networking.
+It can be used to connect to a rootless container via IP address (bridge networking).
 This is otherwise not possible from the host network namespace.
 _Note: Using this option with more than one unshare session can have unexpected results._